rstudio/rmarkdown-cookbook/examples/README.md

-# Examples
+## Examples

-This directory contains examples which may be included within the book
+This directory contains examples included in this book.